edumeet/edumeet/README.md

 ## TURN configuration

+If you are part of the GEANT eduGAIN, you can request your turn api key at [https://turn.geant.org/](https://turn.geant.org/)

 You need an additional [TURN](https://github.com/coturn/coturn)-server for clients located behind restrictive firewalls!
 Add your server and credentials to `server/config/config.js`